drain field failure and saturation in septic systems recommended grease trap pumping schedule

 • Following a consistent pumping schedule can save money and reduce downtime.

-Why Regular Grease Trap Maintenance is Essential
+Why Recommended Grease Trap Pumping Schedule is Essential

 Grease traps play an indispensable role in commercial kitchens.
 They capture fats, oils, and grease (FOG) from wastewater, preventing these substances from clogging sewer lines.
 However, when not maintained properly, grease traps can become a liability.

-Understanding Grease Trap Functionality
+Understanding Recommended Grease Trap Pumping Schedule Functionality

 Grease traps work by slowing down the flow of wastewater, allowing FOG to float to the surface while solid particles sink to the bottom.
 This separation process helps to keep the plumbing system clear.
 But without routine pumping, the trap can become full and less effective, leading to potential blockages and environmental issues.